chilcano/ansible-minishift-istio-security/README.md

 - Istio Ansible Role: https://galaxy.ansible.com/chilcano/istio
 - `sudo` access in your host is required for installing packages.

-## 1. Getting step-by-step a full API Mesh to test locally with OpenShift, Weave Scope and Istio.
+## 1. Getting step-by-step a full Service Mesh to test locally with OpenShift, Weave Scope and Istio.

 Install the roles:
 ```